gnzlbg/static_vector/README.md

 > What should `static_vector` do when its `Capacity` is exceeded?

-Two main answers were explored in the prototype implementation:
+Three main answers were explored in the prototype implementation:

 1. Throw an exception.
-2. Make this a precondition violation.
+2. Abort the process.
-3. Abort the program.
+3. Make this a precondition violation.

 Throwing an exception is appealing because it makes the interface slightly more similar to that of `std::vector`.
 However, which exception should be thrown?
 It